Ausangate Mountain in the Andes of Peru

 Lie down or sit in meditation, allowing the Apu’s energy to work through you.
 Remain in this state for at least 30 minutes if possible.

-These are the teachings I have learned over the past few years of embarking on pilgrimages and shamanic training in the Andes.
+These are the teachings I have learned over the past few years of embarking on pilgrimages and shamanic training in the Andes from my lineage elders.
 As a newly recognized Yachacha Pampa Paqo (Andean Wisdom Carrier), I enjoy sharing my knowledge of Quechua wisdom to help people attain shamanic tools for wellness.

 Honoring the Apus with Cultural Awareness

 While anyone can build a relationship with the Apus, it is essential to approach them with deep respect.
-In Indigenous Andean traditions, sacred sites are not simply locations but living, sentient beings with whom one must form a relationship.
+In Indigenous Andean traditions, natural sites are not simply locations but living, sentient beings with whom one must form a relationship.
 If you are a visitor to the Andes, I encourage you to engage in these ceremonies as you would respectfully greet the local people when entering their public or private spaces.
 This approach fosters harmony and ensures that your experience with the Apus is one of mutual recognition rather than extraction.
+Of course, for many people of the Western world, this would involve a paradigm shift.
+Be patient with yourself and open to the Indigenous worldview.

 Additionally, it is important to distinguish between cultural appreciation and appropriation.
 If you are not Indigenous but wish to integrate these practices into your life, I encourage you to learn directly from Indigenous teachers and always acknowledge the cultural roots of these traditions.